Diane Keaton: 1980–1989: Established actress and continued acclaim

-In a 2006 Vanity Fair story, Keaton described her role as "the everyman of that piece, as someone who wanted to be extraordinary but was probably more ordinary ...
+In a 2006 Vanity Fair article, Keaton talked about her role saying that she was "the everyman of that piece, as someone who wanted to be extraordinary but was probably more ordinary...
 I knew what it felt like to be extremely insecure."
-Assistant director Simon Relph later stated that Louise Bryant was one of Keaton's most difficult roles, and that "[she] almost got broken."
+Assistant director Simon Relph later said that Louise Bryant was one of Keaton's most difficult roles, and that "[she] almost got broken."
 Reds opened to widespread critical acclaim, and Keaton's performance was highly praised in particular.
-The New York Times wrote that Keaton was "nothing less than splendid as Louise Bryant – beautiful, selfish, funny and driven.
+The New York Times wrote that Keaton was "nothing less than splendid as Louise Bryant–beautiful, selfish, funny and driven.
 It's the best work she has done to date."
 Roger Ebert called Keaton "a particular surprise.
 I had somehow gotten into the habit of expecting her to be a touchy New Yorker, sweet, scared, and intellectual.
 Here, she is just what she needs to be: plucky, healthy, exasperated, loyal, and funny."
 Keaton received her second Academy Award for Best Actress nomination for her performance.

-The following year, Keaton starred in the domestic drama Shoot the Moon opposite Albert Finney.
-The film follows George (Finney) and Faith Dunlap (Keaton), whose deteriorating marriage, separation, and love affairs devastate their four children.
+In 1982, Keaton starred in the domestic drama Shoot the Moon opposite Albert Finney.
+The film is about George (Finney) and Faith Dunlap (Keaton), whose deteriorating marriage, separation, and love affairs devastate their four children.
 Shoot the Moon received mostly positive reviews from critics and Keaton's performance was again praised.
-In The New Yorker, Pauline Kael wrote that the film was "perhaps the most revealing American movie of the era", and that Keaton "may be a star without vanity: she's so completely challenged by the role of Faith that all she cares about is getting the character right.
+In The New Yorker, Pauline Kael wrote the film was "perhaps the most revealing American movie of the era", and that Keaton "may be a star without vanity: she's so completely challenged by the role of Faith that all she cares about is getting the character right.
 Very few young American movie actresses have the strength and the instinct for the toughest dramatic roles—intelligent, sophisticated heroines.
 Jane Fonda did, around the time that she appeared in Klute and They Shoot Horses, Don't They?, but that was more than ten years ago.
 There hasn't been anybody else until now.
 Diane Keaton acts on a different plane from that of her previous film roles; she brings the character a full measure of dread and awareness and does it in a special, intuitive way that's right for screen acting."
 David Denby of New York magazine called Keaton "perfectly relaxed and self-assured", adding, "Keaton has always found it easy enough to bring out the anger that lies beneath the soft hesitancy of her surface manner, but she's never dug down and found this much pain before.
 Keaton's performance garnered her a second Golden Globe nomination in a row for Best Actress in a Motion Picture – Drama, following Reds.